 Should I get my baby vaccinated against Covid-19?

 Babies are at next to zero risk of becoming ill from Covid-19 and there is no evidence that Covid-19 vaccines give babies protection against the illness.
 However, there are many risks associated with the Covid-19 vaccines and, as explained above, no evidence that they are safe.

 My doctor/midwife/healthcare practitioner is telling me to get vaccinated.
 What do I do?

 You are responsible for your own body and health.
 This is called Bodily Autonomy and by law, you must be given certain information in order to make a decision.
 You must also be allowed to freely make a decision without coercion, duress, or influence and be given time to make that decision.

-It’s your body and your choice and it’s important to consider this decision carefully.
+It’s your body and your choice and it is important to consider this decision carefully.
 This process is called informed consent.

 How do I protect my baby from Covid-19?

-The good news is that babies and children are usually only affected mildly by Covid-19, and moms do not need to stay away from their babies if they have Covid.
+The good news is that babies and children are usually only affected mildly by Covid-19 if at all, and moms do not need to stay away from their babies if they have Covid.